-There are a number of roles open to those with a degree in emergency management.
+There are a number of roles open to emergency management professionals.
 If you’re working on the front line of an emergency response team, you could be an EMT or paramedic, firefighter, or hazardous materials removal worker.
-However, these professionals are supported by roles that work in offices or other organizations, coordinating and directing the efforts of first responders.
+However, these workers are supported by professionals who work in offices or other organizations, coordinating and directing the efforts of first responders.

-Behind-the-scenes roles might involve the emergency management director, who ensures that different agencies work effectively together, understand what they need to do, and are dispatched to the place where they will be most effective and most needed.
-They might also work to plan for disasters, prepare response plans, or implement strategies that mitigate the chance of a disaster occurring.
+Behind-the-scenes roles might involve the emergency management director, who ensures that different agencies work effectively together, understand what they need to do, and are dispatched where they will be most effective and most needed.
+They might also take part in emergency planning, prepare response plans, or implement strategies that mitigate the chance of a disaster occurring.

-Other roles that are not based in the field might include that of an information security analyst.
-An information security analyst performs digital disaster response activities, which might include installing security software to protect critical systems from becoming compromised by cyber attacks.
-They will also help to restore systems to normal after an attack has taken place.
+Other roles not based in the field might include an information security analyst.
+An information security analyst performs digital disaster response activities, including installing security software to protect critical systems from cyberattacks.
+Security analysts also help restore systems to normal after an attack.

-With the above in mind, these degree programs are popular among those already working in these roles.
-Professionals working in the field of emergency management or response may choose to study an undergraduate degree to improve their knowledge of areas that are key to gaining more senior, managerial, and leadership positions, advancing their careers.
+With the above in mind, these degree programs are popular among people already in these roles.
+Professionals in emergency management or response may choose to study an undergraduate degree to improve their knowledge of areas that are key to gaining more senior, managerial, and leadership positions.

 How Do I Choose a Bachelor’s Degree in Emergency Management?

-Given the frequent requirement for students to participate in fieldwork, you might opt to choose a program that’s based within or close to a larger city, as this will increase the ease with which you can find local internship opportunities.
-Online students are often expected to find their own placements, unlike on-campus students who usually have support.
+Given the frequent requirement for students to participate in fieldwork, you might choose a program based within or close to a larger city.
+Doing so increases the ease with which you can find local internship opportunities.

 As a distance learner, you should also give thought to your availability for study.
 If you’re commonly working between the hours of 9 a.m. and 5 p.m., then you’ll likely want to find a program that primarily offers evening and weekend classes, allowing you to fit your education around your busy work schedule.

-If you’re interested in pursuing higher education, then you should check out the 30 Best Nationally Accredited Online Colleges and the 30 Top Accredited Online Colleges With Low Tuition!
+If you want to pursue higher education, check out the 30 Best Nationally Accredited Online Colleges and the 30 Top Accredited Online Colleges With Low Tuition!